 ~ Please use crashpads.
 We have plenty at the gym, always place one under you, and then put it back where you found it (usually near the arch) after you’re done.

-~ We’re open to rigging hoops as well, we have one largish one (large dia) which is still at the gym, so if you’re comfortable with that one, do let us know, we’ll rig it for you.
+~ We’re open to rigging hoops, we have a standard 1 metre hoop at the centre, so if you’re comfortable with that size, do let us know, we’ll rig it for you.